datanav/docs/technical/freshteam-hubspot.rst

      - "string"

-Freshteam Department to Hubspot Company
+Freshteam Department to HubSpot Company
 ---------------------------------------
-Every Freshteam Department will be synchronized with a Hubspot Company.
+Every Freshteam Department will be synchronized with a HubSpot Company.

-Once a link between a Freshteam Department and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Freshteam Department and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Freshteam Department and a Hubspot Company:
+The following properties are synchronized between a Freshteam Department and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Freshteam Department Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - name
      - properties.name
      - "string"

-Freshteam Employee to Hubspot Contact
+Freshteam Employee to HubSpot Contact
 -------------------------------------
-Every Freshteam Employee will be synchronized with a Hubspot Contact.
+Every Freshteam Employee will be synchronized with a HubSpot Contact.

-Once a link between a Freshteam Employee and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Freshteam Employee and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Freshteam Employee and a Hubspot Contact:
+The following properties are synchronized between a Freshteam Employee and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - Freshteam Employee Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Billing_Country
      - properties.country
      - "string"